D-Hank/NeRF-tiny/README.md

-# NeRF-reproduce
+# NeRF-tiny
-A simple pytorch implementation of NeRF
+A tiny pytorch implementation of NeRF